md81544/latheControl/README.md

 **Zeroing** - press `XZ` or `ZZ` to zero the axis at the current position.
 The "axis leader" key `\` (backslash) selects both axes, so `\z` will zero out both axes at once.

+**Setting a position** - press "axis leader" then `S` - for example `ZS` - then enter a value to change what the current position is.
+With the X axis, you can enter the value as a **diameter value** by entering a value and then pressing `D` instead of `ENTER`.
+This sets the X value to half of the diameter and displays the actual diameter in the status line at the bottom of the screen.

 **Retraction** - `R` retracts the X axis a small amount.
 Press again to unretract.
 Retraction can be negative for boring operations, see "Special functions" below.

 **Fast return** - pressing `F` will rapidly return the Z axis to the current memory slot.